MrJSwotinsky/AP_Computer_Science_Principles_2025_2026/Unit_3_Functions_Mouse_Events_and_Conditionals/Assignments/Assignment_07_Interactive_Image_Task_Progress.md

             <ul>
               <li>Remember to write a short and simple commit message to describe your progress.</li>
               <li>Remember to write a more detailed commit description to describe your progress and next steps.</li>
-              <li>Remember to use the same commit message for both your emoji and code.</li>
+              <li>Remember to use the same commit message for both your interactive image video and code.</li>
-              <li>Remember to use the same commit description for both your emoji and code.</li>
+              <li>Remember to use the same commit description for both your interactive video and code.</li>
          </td>
       </tr>
    </table>